zoom/videosdk-web-sample/readme.md

    }
    ```

    > Reminder to not publish this sample app as is.
-Replace the frontend signature generator with a [backend signature generator](https://marketplace.zoom.us/docs/sdk/video/auth#generate-the-video-sdk-jwt) to keep your SDK Secret safe.
+Replace the Meeting SDK JWT generator with a [backend Meeting SDK JWT generator](https://developers.zoom.us/docs/video-sdk/auth/#generate-a-video-sdk-jwt) to keep your SDK Secret safe.

 1. Save `config.js` or `dev.ts` respectively.